 DeRose did not expect the video to do well when she posted it.

-But when she woke up the next morning, her Tiktok was amassing more views than usual (it currently has over 1.5 million views at the time of publishing.)
+But when she woke up the next morning, her TikTok was amassing more views than usual – it now has over 1.5 million.
 She was pleasantly surprised but didn’t think much of it.

 “Occasionally things just get views for no reason,” DeRose said.